grmelacz/esp8266-homekit-infrared-remote/README.md

 - One stateful switch that turns itself off after 10 minutes
 - Two stateless (momentary) switches

-*Note: As there is no push button (momentary) switch supported in HomeKit, the statless switches turn off immediately once they're triggered.*
+*Note: As there is no push button (momentary) switch supported in HomeKit, the stateless switches turn off immediately once they're triggered.*

 ## How to get it up & running